str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 ### The Files

-You will only have to edit and submit **_decision_trees_submission.py_**, but there are a number of notable other files:
+You will only have to edit and submit **submission.py_**, but there are a number of notable other files:
-1. **_decision_trees_submission.py_**: Where you will build your decision tree, confusion matrix, performance metrics, forests, and do the vectorization warm up.
+1. **submission.py_**: Where you will build your decision tree, confusion matrix, performance metrics, forests, and do the vectorization warm up.
 2. **_decision_trees_submission_tests.py_**: Sample tests to validate your trees, learning, and vectorization locally.
 3. **_unit_testing.ipynb_**: Helper Notebook to run through tests sequentially along with the readme